What is an Investment Piece?

 Start with TRYFrequently Asked Questions

-How do I know if something is truly worth the price?
+How do I know if something is truly an investment piece?